digitranslab/jumpstart/docs/versioned_docs/version-2.4.0/how-to/use-inspector.md

 - **urlparam:** The urlparams contains the information about the url parameters of the application.

 :::info
-All the global variables can be accessed anywhere inside the ToolJet applications.
+All the global variables can be accessed anywhere inside the JumpStart applications.
 Here's an **[example use-case](/docs/how-to/access-currentuser)** of using these variables.
 :::

 <div style={{textAlign: 'center'}}>